 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Laws punishing identity theft have been the subject of much discussion in recent years and public awareness and condemnation of the act of identity theft is at an all-time high.
 This publicity, and the fact that anyone may be a victim of identity theft, means that the accused may face hostility from judges and jurors.
-Have a free initial case review from a local attorney to discuss how best to deal with your situation.
+Don't leave it up to chance; contact an experienced California criminal defense attorney today.

 Contact a qualified attorney.